the-senior-dev/sm_solid_js/README.md

 #### TASK 2 - Open/Closed Principle

-Before we start, checkout on the solution branch from the previous exercise or follow on your own code if you ended up with a similar structure:
+Before we start, checkout on the solution branch from the previous exercise or follow your own code if you ended up with a similar structure:

 ```bash
 git checkout task_two_open_closed_start